-HR reporting is an important precondition for data-driven decision making.
+The Human Resource dashboard and HR report are an important part of managing Human Resources.
+Both tools are part of HR reporting and for the basics of informed decision making.
 Why?
-Because it’s hard to make informed decisions when HR business partners and other stakeholders lack insight into their own organization.
+Because it is hard to make informed decisions when HR business partners and other stakeholders lack insight into their own organization.
 Never fear, HR reporting can solve this!
 How?
 Well, that’s what this article is all about.

 Here, we’ll explore the advantages of an HR report as well as the data and metrics which could be included therein.
-I’ll also include a few HR report templates to provide you with some practical insights in how to get yourself started.
+I’ll also include an interactive report and a few HR dashboard templates to provide you with some practical insights in how to get yourself started.

 Reporting on the workforce is one of the HR’s essential tasks.
 When done right, it offers three key benefits for both HR and management:

 - HR Monitoring.
 Regular reporting enables HR to keep a finger on the pulse of the organizations by tracking key workforce metrics.
 New trends and opportunities can be spotted early on and emerging problems can be addressed before they significantly impact the business.

 - Management information.
 An HR report can also help managers in doing their job better.
 An HR report can inform managers about relevant developments in their teams and department.
 When, for example, the marketing department struggles with high turnover and a high time-to-hire, managers will be more likely to put emphasis on retaining employees and will be aware of risks like longer replacement times when someone is about to leave.

 - Track problem areas.
 HR reporting also offers a great way to track key problem areas in a transparent way.
 Transparency in turnover rates per manager will encourage them to pay closer attention to retaining employees because their own reputation is on the line!
 By tracking problem areas, HR can leverage its position to drive improvements.

 Before you start to create your HR report, there are a few considerations to be made about the ‘how’ and ‘when’.